libing7569/aws-go/README.md

 # aws-lb
-some aws samples for practise
+some tools focused around easy of use for aws.